 Cybersecurity skills shortage.
 Overwhelming number of alerts.
 Overburdened, burnt out security teams.
-These are the main problems facing organizations, according to the Enterprise Strategy Group (ESG).
+These are the main problems facing organisations, according to the Enterprise Strategy Group (ESG).
 Thankfully, cybersecurity solutions with XDR can help fill those gaps and enable business innovation.
-To help organizations become more resilient, we hosted a webinar with ESG analysts and a Trend Micro customer to explore the key benefits of our industry-leading XDR capabilities.
+To help organisations become more resilient, we hosted a webinar with ESG analysts and a Trend Micro customer to explore the key benefits of our industry-leading XDR capabilities.

 It’s been established that EDR doesn’t do enough to detect threats—it is, after all only on the endpoint and over 90% of threats enter the enterprise through email and other avenues.
 And while many respondents considered SIEM their most valuable tool for threat detection and response, they also faced many challenges with it.
 Namely, 57% said they had operation and resource issues, 58% noted there was room for improvement with upfront correlation capabilities, and a whopping 82% said SIEM lacked ease of integration.

 XDR was designed to specifically address such problems, and the payoff is notable.
 Stats such as 50% reduction in product spend, 54% faster investigation, and 60% less likely to report re-propagation, are certainly impressive, but the benefits go beyond the facts and figures.